 So, it’s kitten season again and this year you’re determined to get involved and foster kittens.
-You’ve contacted your local shelter or rescue, had an interview and home visit and you’re ready to take in your first litter.
+You’ve contacted your local shelter or rescue (apply to foster here!), had an interview and home visit and you’re ready to take in your first litter.
 Hooray!
 But wait, is your home and more importantly, are you really prepared?

 Fostering a litter of kittens is way different than owning cats.
 Sure, you need the basics like food and litter, but a few extra products and some expert know-how from us will help you make the experience as seamless as fostering kittens can be!

 You’re probably thinking: A cage?!?
 Isn’t the idea to get the kittens out of cages?
 Yes, but ultimately the goal is to give kittens a safe quiet environment where they can grow and be socialized.
 We’re not suggesting you keep your kittens in a cage for the duration of their foster visit.
 But having a cage where kittens can hide out, get food and water and sleep is a great idea and one that’ll keep you sane.
 They’ll feel safe in an enclosure and you will too because you’ll know exactly where they are.

 Remember this: The younger the kitten, the less space they need.
 Putting kittens in a large open space confuses them as they’re unable to find their food, water and litter box.
 In fact, if you see a kitten go to the corner of a room or against the wall and use the bathroom, the space is too big.